MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -Team
 The name of the Team whose settings should be modified.
 If not specified, the project's default team is used.
-The Team can be piped into the command, and doing so will override any value set for Projectname.
+The Team can be piped into the command and doing so will override any value set for Projectname.

 ```yaml
 Type: Object